Feeds and Feeding (2)

-For several reasons, it’s not a good idea to put out a bunch of feed at once, even if the feeders have large enough hoppers to handle it.
-For one, feed will stay fresher in a feed storage bin than in the feeders where it will get more exposure to air and moisture.
-Fresh feed more palatable to the chickens and more nutritious for them.
-Second, putting out just enough feed for the day helps to prevent or reduce potential problems with rodents that may be attracted to an easy-to-get-to feed source.
+For several reasons: First, feed will stay fresher in a feed storage bin than in the feeders where it will get more exposure to air and moisture.
+Fresh feed is more palatable to the chickens and more nutritious for them.
+Second, putting out excess feed tends to attract rodents, particularly at night.

 Chickens have different nutritional requirements at different times in their lives.
 When they are young, it’s especially important that they get the right kind of feed, with the right balance of protein and other nutrients.
 It’s also important that they get plenty of feed — that is, that their feed is not restricted.